wrmack/wrmack.github.io/index.md

 ---

 ## Online voting
 I have an interest in on-line voting through my involvement in local government elections in New Zealand.
 There are major concerns world-wide about the security of on-line voting.
 I came across the Solid project and became fascinated with its concept of people retaining their personal data.
 If a voter, voting on-line, retains their vote, rather than parting with it, this might enhance the verifiability of voting.
 The vote can be counted again, for example.
-I am keen to explore whether there are any aspects of this concept which might assist the secure development of online voting.
+I am keen to explore whether there are any aspects of this concept which might assist the development of verifiable online voting.
 I have started to record some thoughts [here](Solid-Online-Voting-1).

 The first step is to get my head around Solid.